 402 Models of Early Childhood Service Delivery (3).
 This seminar serves as an introduction to the field of child development and early childhood education and special education.
 Students learn about the primary professional disciplines and agencies serving young children and their families.
 Current policy, recommended practices, and research innovations are reviewed.

 404 Infant/Toddler Assessment and Intervention (3).
 Prerequisite, EDUC 401.
 Restricted to majors.
-Permission of the instructor for non-majors.
-Provides students with knowledge of program models and curricula/intervention strategies for working with infants and toddlers with and without disabilities.
-Information is provided regarding identification and assessment strategies for infants, toddlers, and two-year-olds.
+Permission of the instructor for nonmajors.
+This course provides students with knowledge of program models and curricula/intervention strategies for working with infants and toddlers with and without disabilities.
+Additionally, information is provided regarding identification and assessment strategies for infants, toddlers, and two-year-olds.
 Program models for working with families are emphasized.

 421 Community Organizations and Children I (1).
-Provides an understanding of the community contexts of schools and an experience working in community group.
+Provides an understanding of the community contexts of schools and an experience working in community groups.
 This is the first semester of a two-semester course.

 422 Community Organizations and Children II (1).
 Prerequisite, EDUC 421.
 Provides prospective teachers with an understanding of the community contexts of the schools.
 Second semester of a two-semester course.